mcordts/cityscapesScripts/README.md

 # The Cityscapes Dataset

-We present a new large-scale dataset that contains a diverse set of stereo video sequences recorded in street scenes from 50 different cities, with high quality pixel-level annotations of 5 000 frames in addition to a larger set of 20 000 weakly annotated frames.
+This repository contains scripts for inspection, preparation and evaluation of the Cityscapes dataset.
+This large-scale dataset contains a diverse set of stereo video sequences recorded in street scenes from 50 different cities, with high quality pixel-level annotations of 5 000 frames in addition to a larger set of 20 000 weakly annotated frames.

 Details and download are available at: www.cityscapes-dataset.net